karimsab/Video-games-sales/README.md

 The dataset is split into target (_Global_Sales_) and data (dataset minus target).
 A next step is to encode each categorical variable into numerical labels.
 After that, we will have only numerical features that allow us to implement machine learning algorithms.

-After spliting the data in a train set and a test set, we use a _Linear Regression_ to perform the prediction.
+After spliting the data in a train set and a test set, we use a _Linear Regression_ to perform the predictions.

 ![Capture d’écran 2023-05-26 à 16 06 49](https://github.com/karimsab/Video-games-sales/assets/62601686/07f003b8-e803-4f1a-a9a6-f488eaef2e15)